 3. Response rates per agent or team

-This metric breaks down how each team member or sub-team contributes to the overall response workload.
+This metric breaks down how individual team members or sub-teams contribute to the overall response workload.
 This doesn’t just show volume; it also depicts how efficiently and quickly agents handle emails.

 If an agent has a significantly higher volume but consistently delayed replies, data to improve email response times will show this as a potential bottleneck.